Inheritance tax on property: what you need to know

 For most UK families, the home is the largest asset in an estate.
 When someone dies, the value of the property they owned is added to everything else they leave behind, and inheritance tax (IHT) is calculated on the total.
 That sounds alarming, but the system includes generous allowances designed specifically to help families pass the family home to the next generation.
 A married couple can often pass on up to £1,000,000 without paying any inheritance tax at all.

-This guide explains how inheritance tax applies to property in the UK: when it is due, how the residence nil-rate band works, what happens to jointly owned homes, what to do if the only way to pay the bill is to sell, and the legitimate ways to reduce what you owe.
+This guide explains how inheritance tax applies to property in the UK: when it is due, how the residence nil-rate band works, how to value the home, what happens to jointly owned and mortgaged homes, how trusts and overseas property are treated, what to do if the only way to pay the bill is to sell, and the legitimate ways to reduce what you owe.
 Every figure is current for the 2026–27 tax year and sourced from HMRC and gov.uk.

 Does property always face inheritance tax?